Microsoft/azure-docs.pt-pt/articles/azure-functions/functions-reference-fsharp.md

 * `System.Web.Http`
 * `System.Net.Http.Formatting`.

-Além disso, os assemblies a seguir são especiais Case e pode ser referenciada por simplename (por exemplo, `#r "AssemblyName"`):
+In addition, the following assemblies are special cased and may be referenced by simplename (e.g. `#r "AssemblyName"`):

 * `Newtonsoft.Json`
 * `Microsoft.WindowsAzure.Storage`